 For an introduction to using Abella, please read this walkthrough of an example Abella session which covers a proof of subject reduction in the lambda calculus.

 The Abella system represents a collaboration between a group at the University of Minnesota led by Gopalan Nadathur and the Parsifal team at INRIA Saclay – Île-de-France and LIX/Ecole Polytechnique led by Dale Miller.
 Work on Abella began as part of an NSF-funded project at the University of Minnesota aimed at developing flexible frameworks for specifying, prototyping and reasoning about computational processes.
-The chief designer and implementor of Abella is Andrew Gacek who is also a significant player in the development of the logical foundations of the system.
-Gopalan Nadathur, who leads the larger project at the University of Minnesota, has provided guidance in the design of Abella and he and Dale Miller have contributed to the specific logic that Abella is based on.
+Gopalan Nadathur provided guidance in the design of that version of Abella and he and Dale Miller contributed to the specific logic that Abella is based on.
 The recent extension of Abella to support a richer specification logic has been the result of a transatlantic collaboration supported by the Recent Advances in Proof Theory (RAPT) Associated Team, led by Kaustuv Chaudhuri (INRIA, France); international participants of this team include a group at McGill University (Canada) led by Brigitte Pientka and a group at the University of Minnesota (USA) led by Gopalan Nadathur.
 Work on this extension at the University of Minnesota has been supported by the NSF under the grants CCF-0917140 and OISE-1045885.
 As a part of this effort, Yuting Wang designed and implemented the extension to higher-order hereditary Harrop formulas as the specification language.
 Subsequent work, carried out by Gopalan Nadathur and Yuting Wang and supported by the NSF Grant CCF-1617771, has resulted in the addition of a form of schematic polymorphism to Abella.
 The reasoning logic underlying Abella builds on the previous work of several people, most prominently Alwen Tiu, Dale Miller and Raymond McDowell.
 Work on Abella has benefited from several comments and encouragement provided by Alwen Tiu and David Baelde who have also been amongst the first users of the system.
 Todd Wilson has created several large developments in Abella and has incorporated its use into some of his graduate courses; his resulting feedback has been invaluable for increasing the usability and robustness of the system.